lab10-coop/sigma1/README.md

 ```
 (Of course you can take a look into `nodesource_setup.sh` before executing it with root permissions.)

+Ask for the secret key needed to get your node listed.

 **Install**
 Next, get the application:
 ```